This Spring Blossom crochet pink scarf is light and lacy; it will be a wonderful addition to any spring wardrobe!

 Spring Blossom Scarf – Free Crochet Pattern

 The pattern for this Spring Blossom Crochet Scarf is also available as a print-friendly, styled and advertisement-free PDF file.
 The PDF version of this pattern is a photo-tutorial.
-You can get it from my Etsy shop HERE.
+You can get it from my Etsy Shop or Ravelry.

 PIN this pattern to your Pinterest Board for later!

 (See a list of crochet abbreviations used in patterns by yarn industry designers and publishers HERE)

 Loops & Threads, worsted #3 weight yarn (3.5 oz/100 g, 273 yds/250 m), 2 balls – Blossom (A), 1 ball – Cloud (B).

 Hook & Other Materials